chief-spandy/olympic_data_analysis/README.md

 # Olympic Games Analysis
-In this project I collected data about olympic games and transformed it in SQL Server and Power BI to visualize data that show how countries have performed historically in the summer Olympic Games.
+In this project, I gathered and transformed Olympic Games data in SQL Server and Power BI to create a visualization of countries' historical performances in the Summer Olympic Games.

-The main goal is to show historical performance for different countries, with the possibility to select your own country, favorite sport or competitor.
+The dashboard enables users to explore performance by selecting specific countries, sports, or competitors.

 ![OlympicGames](https://user-images.githubusercontent.com/61323876/135508380-0844179b-07b7-449f-ab7f-9a801c93591a.jpg)